apify/actor-example-php/README.md

-This is simple example how to use PHP in Apify.
+This is simple example of how to use PHP in Apify.
 It uses custom Dockerfile based on `php:7.0-cli` image.

 ## Dockerfile